 Parents who use disposable diapers should not be judged wrongly in any way.
 They have their valid reasons.
 The cloth diapers versus disposable diapers are just one of the many issues parents have to deal with.
 What matters most is that we are raising a healthy and happy child and is doing our best to be environment-friendly too in some other different ways.

 Getting the disposables from Amazon can save a lot if you only have one child.
 But choosing cloth over disposables if you are planning on having a bigger family would be cheaper by using the previous cloth diapers from your old stash.
+The cost of disposable diapers will be felt for as long as they are not yet potty-trained, which for some toddlers can be for as long as 5 years.

-Also, cloth-diapered babies tend to learn how to use the potty faster because they can feel that they are already wet.
+Cloth-diapered babies tend to learn how to use the potty faster because they can feel that they are already wet.
 By the time they reach three years of age, they can communicate as to when they already want to use the toilet.
 Disposable diapered babies will continue to feel comfortable and delay learning to use the potty.